Spring 2016 Awards and Submission Opportunities

 Students may apply for multiple projects, although it would be rare for the committee to fund more than one project per person in a year's cycle.
 Collaborations are encouraged, but not required.
 The award does not exceed $1,000, with the average being $500.

 All current students are eligible to apply.
-President's Research Award Application.
+President's Research Award Online Application.

 Since 1899, SMFA has given Traveling Fellowship Award (formerly Traveling Scholarship) travel grants that annually total $80,000 to $100,000 to select Museum School alumni.
 Among the largest endowed art school grant programs in the country, the Traveling Fellowship program provides each artist with traveling funds to further develop and inform their work, in addition to the opportunity to compete for a one person presentation of their work at the Museum of Fine Arts, Boston.
 The program has provided critical early career support for many notable graduates of the Museum School including Nan Goldin, Mike and Doug Starn, Ellen Gallagher, Omer Fast and recent graduates such as Cliff Evans, Leslie Hall and Rachel Perry Welty.

 In 1894, James William Paige left a bequest of $30,000 to the Museum School to establish a scholarship, the income of which would be used to send SMFA students to study art in Europe for a period of two years.
 This gift had a stipulation that an additional $10,000 had to be raised and added to the bequest.
 By 1899, the additional monies had been raised and the first traveling scholar, Mary Brewster Hazelton, sailed to Europe.
 In the late 19th and early 20th centuries, award recipients typically traveled to Paris, Rome or Florence and received $800 per year for two years.
 These days, award recipients journey across the globe and each award is between $9,000 and $10,000.